 Work in those portions of Buffer Zone found to be significant to the preservation and protection of wildlife habitat shall not impair its capacity to provide important wildlife habitat functions.
 An activity or activities on a single lot that cumulatively alters up to 10% or 5,000 square feet, whichever is less, of land in this resource area found to be significant to the protection of wildlife habitat per Section 2.5(1)(a)3. above, shall not be deemed to impair its capacity to provide important wildlife habitat functions.
 Additional alterations beyond this threshold may be permitted if they will not impair the capacity of the Buffer Zone to preserve or protect important wildlife habitat functions in accordance with the wildlife habitat assessment procedure and mitigation of altered habitat requirements contained in Section 2.10 below.

-Work within the Buffer Zone that does not meet the wildlife habitat assessment threshold at Section 2.5(4)(a)2. above that results in the removal of a tree or trees (dbh 5 inches or larger) within the Buffer Zone shall require the planting of one replacement tree for each tree that is removed.
-The proposed replacement tree(s) shall be of a native species, have a caliper of at least 1.5 inches, be located to optimize the contribution to the Bylaw Interests and Values, and be monitored for two growing seasons after planting.
+Work within the Buffer Zone that does not meet the wildlife habitat assessment threshold at Section 2.5(4)(a)2. above that results in the removal of a tree or trees (dbh 5 inches or larger) within the Buffer Zone shall require the planting of The proposed replacement tree(s) shall be of a native species, have a caliper of at least 1.5 inches, be located to optimize the contribution to the Bylaw Interests and Values, and be monitored for two growing seasons after planting.
 Alternatively, the applicant may propose a functionally equivalent mitigation plan to the above replacement tree(s) that may include native trees, shrubs, and ground cover and/or invasive species removal with a proposed monitoring plan that serves to benefit the Bylaw Interests and Values of the Buffer Zone.

 Stormwater is managed according to regulatory standards at 310 CMR 10.05(6)(k) to (q) established by the Department, as applicable, and Section 1.6(8)(b)4.g. of these regulations above, as applicable.